IBM/data-prep-kit/transforms/universal/pii_redactor/python/README.md

 ```
   --pii_redactor_entities PII_ENTITIES
                         list of PII entities to be captured for example: ["PERSON", "EMAIL"]
-  --pii_redactor_operator ANONYMIZATION_OPERATOR
+  --pii_redactor_operator REDACTOR_OPERATOR
                         Two redaction techniques are supported - replace(default), redact
   --pii_redactor_contents PII_CONTENT_COLUMN_NAME
-                        mention the column name for which pii redation transform has to be applied
+                        mention the column name for which pii redaction transform has to be applied
+  --pii_redactor_score_threshold SCORE_THRESHOLD
+                        The score_threshold is a parameter that sets the minimum confidence score required for an entity to be considered a match.
+                        Provide a value above 0.6
 ```